 - Looking at my stool.
 This might sound gross, but I do it every time I have a bowel movement.
 That way I know how much blood came out, if there's any mucous, and how formed my stools are.
 You can even find apps to help you keep track of these types of symptoms.

 - Rating my days.
 On particularly good and bad days, I make sure to give the day a rating on my own scale (mine's a basic 1 – 10, with 10 being awesome).
 If I have a lot of bad days (2-3) in a row, I check in with my GI.

 What's not normal for UC, again, depends on the person.
 My abnormal symptoms have included:

 - Severely painful stomach spasms.
 So painful that I cried out and spent hours wrestling with the cramps to no avail.

 - Lots of blood in my stool.
 I saw tablespoons of blood with each bowel movement — or in place of a bowel movement, only blood.

 - More than three watery bowel movements in a day.
 If I have more than three and they're starting to become loose and watery, I know that's not normal.

 In these cases, I seek medical attention.

-If you're experiencing not-so-normal symptoms, I recommend avoid Googling your symptoms, visiting WebMD, or asking in an online forum if a symptom is worth going to a hospital over.
+If you're experiencing not-so-normal symptoms, I recommend avoid Googling your symptoms and visiting WebMD if a symptom is worth going to a hospital over.
 You'll likely only see horror stories or hear about someone's near-death experience, which isn't typically indicative of what you're experiencing.

 What do you do once you’ve determined that the symptoms you're experiencing don't fit into your realm of "normal?"
 If your abnormal symptoms are manageable, meaning that you might feel icky, but can still somewhat function, call your GI doctor.